Moritz-Steinle/TSF-Transformer-ARIMA-Comparison/README.md

 ### ARIMA Models

-5. `influx_arima()`: Trains and evaluates an ARIMA model on the real-life scenario data.
+1. `influx_arima()`: Trains and evaluates an ARIMA model on the real-life scenario data.
-6. `sawtooth_arima()`: Trains and evaluates an ARIMA model on the mock sawtooth data
+2. `sawtooth_arima()`: Trains and evaluates an ARIMA model on the mock sawtooth data
-7. `run_arima_comparison()`: Currently only available with database access.
+3. `run_arima_comparison()`: Currently only available with database access.
 Runs ARIMA comparisons on the real-life scenario data with different resolutions.

+## Data
+`Data` provides csv files with different resolutions.
+Use `fetch_data_from_db()` to fetch different data.
+InfluxDB credentials are required.
+### InfluxDB credentials
+The credentials can be set by renaming `credentials_EXAMPLE.ini` to `credentials.ini` and adding the credentials to the file.

 ## Notes